-I’ve been living in Australia for a few months now and I have to say, I like Australians but some things they do are darn right weird!
+I’ve been living in Australia for over a year now and I have to say, I like Australians but some things they do are darn right weird!
 Here are my top 10 weird things about Aussies!

 1. They don’t lock their doors

 I’ve been spending my time housesitting across Australia so I’ve been living in the local people’s houses.
 And it’s just bizarre that most people don’t lock their houses when they go out!
 One lady I house sat for didn’t even own any house keys!
 I mean it’s great that people are so trusting, but I just can’t get my head round it!

 2. Lots of them walk around barefoot